Sparksbox

 The pitch sounds perfect.
 Deploy an AI recommendation engine.
 Personalize product suggestions based on customer purchase history.
-Reduce cart abandonment by 18%.
-Increase AOV by 22%.
-The tech works.
-Proven in fashion, travel, grocery, DTC everything.
+Reduce cart abandonment.
+Increase average order value.
+The tech works in fashion, travel, grocery, DTC everything.

 Then you hit cannabis regulations.